vanslykej/fs102Spring2017-whypiracyisanecessaryproblem-vanslykej/README.md

 https://vanslykej.github.io.

 Are you interested in previewing the presentation without having to download the code and resources from the GitHub site?
 Well, you can!
-Please view [From Buying To Crying](http://cdn.rawgit.com/vanslykej/fs102Spring2017-frombuyingtocrying-vanslykej/master/presentation1.html).
+Please view [Why Piracy Is A Necessary Problem](http://cdn.rawgit.com/vanslykej/fs102Spring2017-whypiracyisanecessaryproblem-vanslykej/master/presentation2.html).

 ## Installation Instructions